bergesinstitute/graf-method/book-3-unit-1.md

 ## 1. Traducir.
 Puedes usar un diccionario para las palabras que no conoces.

+💂 Translate.
+You can use a dictionary for words you don't know.

 1. My mother sings very well, but she does not play an instrument.
 2. Their parents are in NYC for 5 days.
 3. Juan's wife is an economist, and she works at an office.